Cadland Stables |

 1828-1857 5th Duke of Rutland, Richard Dixon-Boyce

 John Henry Manners, eldest son of Charles Manners, the 4th Duke of Rutland, was born at Knightsbridge on 4th January 1778.
 He was an extensive landowner, but his passion was for horse racing, and he became a successful owner and breeder.
 He inherited the title 5th Duke of Rutland on the death of his father in 1787, and later became Lord Lieutenant of Leicestershire.
 The fanily also owned the Cheveley Park Estate.
 Cheveley Castle was built in 1341 by Sir John de Pultenay.
 The estate later came into the ownership of Sir Henry Jermyn in 1650 and it was he who built the first Cheveley Park mansion.
 In the early years of the 18th century, between 1730 and 1740, the Estate was taken over by the Duke of Somerset, but by 1750 the Dukes of Rutland had gained ownership.
 It was the 5th Duke of Rutland who established Cheveley Park as his stud, and it was he who planted a tree lined avenue as a lasting memorial to his wife, naming it the Duchess Drive.
 At the Stud he bred 4 Classic winners, the first of which was the 1811 Epsom Oaks winner Sorcery.
 Three years later he won the Oaks again with the home-bred filly Medora.
-At some point, possibly as early as 1827, he purchased the House and Stables owned by the Duke of Grafton, ideally situated at the foot of Warren Hill.
+At some point in the early years of the 19th century he purchased the House and Stables known at that time as Stebbings which were ideally situated at the foot of Warren Hill.
 In 1828 the Duke of Rutland won the 2000 Guineas and Derby with another home-bred colt, Cadland, although Cadland only won the Derby outright in a run-off, having dead-heated first time around.
 In theory, he is the only horse in history to have won the Epsom Derby twice.
-Sometime after that victory the stables and House he purchased were named Cadland in honour of the horses two Classic wins.
+Sometime after that victory the stables and House he had purchased were named Cadland in honour of the horses two Classic wins.
 The Duke died at his Belvoir Castle home on 20th January 1857.

 1811 Epsom Oaks SORCERY 3/1 (SR 1937) owned by 5th Duke of Rutland, trained by Richard Dixon Boyce and ridden by Sam Chifney junior